wallabyway/ARVRToolkit/docs/README.md

 ![ForgeToolkit Overview](artoolkit.gif)

 ---
 Now that you have live rich CAD data, use Unity to build-out more advanced AR+VR experiences for devices like Hololens, Apple's ARKit, Vive, Oculus, DayDream and GearVR.

 Here's an intro to getting started:

 <a href="https://www.youtube.com/embed/_NkuXyOpuAI"><img src="youtube.jpg"></a>

-There are data-prep and query API's features too...
-### Features
+#### Data-Prep and Query Features

 * mesh de-duplication and optimized instancing to reduce draw-calls and load times
 * bounding box spatial queries, to only load meshes within a spatial volume
 * string based queries,  to only load meshes based on meta-data

 The APIs and data-prep services are the same Autodesk-Forge Services used by the web-client for BIM360 team collaboration.
 So we know that fast-loading performance of large buildings as well as clash detection between versions (think git diff'ing in 3D) is now possible in Unity too.

-By leveraging the Unity platform, we connect a highly specialised Unity community, into the workflows of BIM projects.
+By leveraging the Unity platform, we connect a highly specialised Unity community, into the workflows of BIM / MFG projects.

-Today, for example, a media firm would normally ask for an 'FBX' snapshot of a building from Revit, Autocad or Navisworks.
-The FBX file gets out-dated as the BIM project progresses, and a new FBX file is needed.
-Each time the FBX file is imported into Unity, some data-prep work is required.
+Today, for example, a media firm would normally ask for an FBX 'snapshot' of a Revit building, Autocad or Navisworks project.
+As the BIM project progresses, a new FBX 'snapshot' is needed.
+However, each time this snapshot happens, any 'data-prep' work required, must be repeated again and again.
+This is the traditional 'manual' data-prep pipeline.

-This is the tradional manual data pipeline.
-The Forge Toolkit is designed to remove this manual FBX approach and instead give Unity platform direct access to the Revit and Navis data flow at any stage of a BIM project.
-No more FBX imports.

-### Installation

-See the 'Hello World' Guide on the left.
+The Forge Toolkit is designed to create a direct link into large and complex BIM360 projects for Unity.
+As the project changes, so does your Unity 3D data.

-### Disclaimer
+#### Disclaimer

 This is a beta product and not officially supported by Autodesk.

-### License
+#### License

 MIT